Sino-Indian border dispute: The McMahon Line

 The McMahon Line is the northern border of the red tinted disputed area.

-British India annexed Assam in northeastern India in 1826, by Treaty of Yandabo at the conclusion of the First Anglo-Burmese War (1824–1826).
-After subsequent Anglo-Burmese Wars, the whole of Burma was annexed giving the British a border with China's Yunnan province.

-In 1913–14, representatives of the United Kingdom, China, and Tibet attended a conference in Simla, India and drew up an agreement concerning Tibet's status and borders.
+British India annexed Assam in northeastern India in 1826 by the Treaty of Yandabo at the conclusion of the First Anglo-Burmese War (1824–1826).
+After the subsequent Anglo-Burmese Wars, the whole of Burma was annexed, giving the British a border with China's Yunnan province.
+In 1913–14, representatives of the United Kingdom, China, and Tibet attended a conference in Simla, India, and drew up an agreement concerning Tibet's status and borders.
 The McMahon Line, a proposed boundary between Tibet and India for the eastern sector, was drawn by British negotiator Henry McMahon on a map attached to the agreement.
 All three representatives initialled the agreement, but Beijing soon objected to the proposed Sino-Tibet boundary and repudiated the agreement, refusing to sign the final, more detailed map.
-After approving a note which stated that China could not enjoy rights under the agreement unless she ratified it, the British and Tibetan negotiators signed the Simla Convention and more detailed map as a bilateral accord.
+After approving a note which stated that China could not enjoy rights under the agreement unless it ratified it, the British and Tibetan negotiators signed the Simla Convention and a more detailed map as a bilateral accord.
 Neville Maxwell states that McMahon had been instructed not to sign bilaterally with Tibetans if China refused, but he did so without the Chinese representative present and then kept the declaration secret.

-V. K. Singh argues that the basis of these boundaries, accepted by British India and Tibet, was that the historical boundaries of India were the Himalayas and the areas south of the Himalayas were traditionally Indian and associated with India.
+V. K. Singh argues that the basis of these boundaries, accepted by the British Raj and Tibet, was that the historical boundaries of India were the Himalayas and the areas south of the Himalayas were traditionally Indian and associated with India.
 The high watershed of the Himalayas was proposed as the border between India and its northern neighbours.
 India's government held the view that the Himalayas were the ancient boundaries of the Indian subcontinent and thus should be the modern boundaries of British India and later the Republic of India.
 Chinese boundary markers, including one set up by the newly created Chinese Republic, stood near Walong until January 1914, when T. O'Callaghan, an assistant administrator of North East Frontier Agency (NEFA)'s eastern sector, relocated them north to locations closer to the McMahon Line (albeit still South of the Line).
 He then went to Rima, met with Tibetan officials, and saw no Chinese influence in the area.